pelikhan/action-genai-issue-labeller/README.md

-# action action

-A custom GitHub Action that runs the script `action`.
+# GitHub Action that assigns Labels to Issue

+Uses an LLM to assign labels to a issue.

+> [!NOTE]
+> This action uses GitHub Models for LLM inference.

 ## Inputs